Northern Hemisphere’s record lowest temperature of minus-93.3 degrees confirmed after nearly 30 years

 Herrera has catalogued and maintained a repository of official and unofficial temperature records for years.

 The measurement Herrera referenced was taken by an automated sensor atop the Greenland Ice Sheet in Klinck, a summit camp at about 10,200 feet elevation, on Dec.
 22, 1991.
-That weather station took readings for about two years in the early 1990s before being decommissioned, tested, and shipped to Antarctica for further research.
+That weather station took readings for about two years in the early 1990s before being decommissioned, tested and shipped to Antarctica for further research.

-Once learning about the potential record reading, the WMO tracked down the original scientists involved in the study to learn about their observation techniques and the equipment used.
+Upon learning about the potential record reading, the WMO tracked down the original scientists involved in the study to discuss their observation techniques and the equipment used.

 “One of them, George Weidner of the University of Wisconsin, was able to provide us with an incredible amount of information and data regarding that project and this particular automated weather station,” Cerveny said.

-A panel was established in early 2019 to investigate the reading, and performed an “extensive analysis of the equipment, observation practices and the synoptic weather situation of December 1991” according to a WMO report.
+A panel was established in early 2019 to investigate the reading, and it performed an “extensive analysis of the equipment, observation practices and the synoptic weather situation of December 1991,” according to a WMO report.
 But that sort of analysis can take a painstakingly long time.

 “Regarding such an old observation, [it’s] time consuming,” Cerveny said.
 “And we always want to be ‘right’ — never in the 16 years of [certifying and indexing weather records] has one of our evaluations ever been overturned.”

-George Weidner, one of the researchers from the original study who collaborated with the WMO on verifying this record, helped design the thermometer that was used in the first project.
-The thermometer had to be able to deliver accurate temperature readings even in absurdly cold air, while also being durable enough to survive the snowmobile trip to the station site prior to assembly.
+Weidner, one of the researchers from the original study who collaborated with the WMO on verifying this record, helped design the thermometer that was used in the first project.
+The thermometer had to be able to deliver accurate temperature readings even in absurdly cold air, while also being durable enough to survive the snowmobile trip to the station site before assembly.

-By garnering an accurate reconstruction of the past, scientists are better able to understand how average and record temperatures are changing, and make more detailed and accurate predictions about our future.
+By garnering an accurate reconstruction of the past, scientists are better able to understand how average and record temperatures are changing, and to make more detailed and accurate predictions about our future.

-Temperatures in Greenland have warmed several degrees since 1991, the Arctic as a whole heating up faster than just about anywhere else on the planet.
-In the climate of 2020, it’s highly unlikely that a record like the one that WMO investigated could be achieved again.
+Temperatures in Greenland have warmed several degrees since 1991, the Arctic as a whole is heating up faster than just about anywhere else on the planet.
+In the climate of 2020, it’s highly unlikely a record like the one that WMO investigated could be achieved again.

 “It is VERY unlikely that such cold extremes records, such as this coldest Northern Hemispheric temperature record, are possible under the current climate situation,” Cerveny wrote.
 “Greenland (and Siberia as well) over the past several years has experienced nearly unprecedented warmth and ice melt.
 We are now in a completely different climate situation now than we were in 1991.”

-Cerveny, an expert in international climate records, believes the Earth is just about done setting global-scale cold records, and that most if not all of the records that will stand have already been set.
+Cerveny, an expert in international climate records, says the Earth is just about done setting global-scale cold records and most, if not all, of the records that will stand have been set.
 That’s because even an extreme cold event added to the warming background climate no longer dips into record territory.

-“I do not expect to have to review any new (as opposed to historical, like this record) cold extremes for the globe for the foreseeable future,” said Cerveny.
+“I do not expect to have to review any new (as opposed to historical, like this record) cold extremes for the globe for the foreseeable future,” Cerveny said.

 “It is likely that our only encounters with global or hemispheric cold extremes will occur only through historical research, like [with] this current investigation.”